Thank you! Your submission has been received!

 That said, the D2C approach isn’t a quick and easy path to success.
 It’s important to keep in mind that entering this space puts you in direct competition with sites like Amazon and Walmart.
 You have to consider what you’re offering that customers could not get from these places or from other places offline.

-From just a pure revenue source or ecommerce channel growth perspective, I would argue that most brands probably shouldn’t have a D2C site, unless there’s some sort of a niche or they’re going to be doing it in another unique way.
+Because creating a website can be so expensive, it’s important to strategize about what does and does not work for your products and determine logistical factors that may aid or be an obstacle to your brand.
+From just a pure revenue source or ecommerce channel growth perspective, I would argue that most brands probably shouldn't have a D2C site, unless there’s some sort of a niche or they’re going to be doing it in another unique way.

 Is a D2C site worth it for you?